 General Wireless Information

-This information applies to all users of Illinois Institute of Technology (IIT).
+This information applies to all users of Illinois Institute of Technology.
 Wireless networking offers increased convenience for mobile users.

 Protocols and Definitions

-- “802.11b” is a standard that provides data rates up to 11Mbps in the 2.4 Ghz frequency range.
-IIT wireless infrastructure no longer supports 802.11b.
+• “802.11b” is a standard that provides data rates up to 11Mbps in the 2.4 Ghz frequency range.
+Illinois Tech's wireless infrastructure no longer supports 802.11b.

-- “802.11a” is a standard that provides data rates up to 54Mbps in the 5 GHz frequency range.
-IIT wireless infrastructure no longer supports 802.11a.
+• “802.11a” is a standard that provides data rates up to 54Mbps in the 5 GHz frequency range.
+The university's wireless infrastructure no longer supports 802.11a.

-- “Rogue access point” is a device providing wireless access within IIT's property without approval.
+• “Rogue access point” is a device providing wireless access within university property without approval.
 If a rogue access point is identified, the owner will be required to remove it within three business days.
 If the device is not promptly removed, technical staff will disable all network access to the rogue access point.

 Wireless Network SSID Descriptions